 At James E. Crawford, Jr. & Associates, we have extensive experience negotiating and drafting divorce settlement agreements.
 If you are interested in this efficient and civil approach to divorce, contact us for more information.

-Discuss Your Case With a Baltimore Same-Sex Divorce Attorney
+Discuss Your Case With a Maryland Same-Sex Divorce Attorney

 A same-sex divorce attorney can help you end your marriage quickly and fairly.
 At James E. Crawford, Jr. & Associates, we provide thoughtful advice and tenacious representation, as well as emotional support during a difficult process.
 We offer confidential evaluations and look forward to speaking with you.